topseed/topseed/README.md

 Topseed aims to be a showcase of best practices and approaches for developers and designers who want to build stunning mobile-first web apps with some of the best technologies available now.

+What technologies make our cut?
+Those that let us be the most productive and creative.
+And that we know to be maintainable.
+And that we expect to be future-safe.

+We welcome scrutiny and feedback from anyone who tries to follow our approaches.
+We also welcome code contributions from seasoned designers and developers.

-Some best practices demonstrated:
+## Some best practices demonstrated:
 - DOM centric to be more friendly with team that includes interactive designers that code
-- Using Page Transitions for a Single Page Application (SPA) feel that works with SEO
+- Use page transitions for a Single Page Application (SPA) feel that works with SEO
 - Can be static (serverless), deployed to CDN edge cache to scale (fetch() microservices)
 - Accelerated Mobile Pages (AMP) that can boost SEO, in same or separate subdomain
 - Native Mobile Apps (Phonegap/Cordova)